matteodem/meteor-easy-check/README.md

 	'isNew' : 'boolean
 }, CarsCollection); // CarsCollection is an instance of Meteor.Collection

-// You now got following methods on your colleciton, with validation CarsCollection.easyInsert(doc, [callback]);
+// You now got following methods on your collection, with validation CarsCollection.easyInsert(doc, [callback]);
 CarsCollection.easyUpdate(selector, modifier, [options], [callback]);
 CarsCollection.easyRemove(selector, [callback]);